hipe/tmx/lib/skylab/face/doc/issues/019-normalize.md

 ### control point 3 - the `value change` callback.

-a `normalizer callable` changing the received value is not a foregone conclusion. many normalizers exist simply to ensure that the value is not "bad", and if it is "good" they leave it alone. however when the time comes that the callable needs to change the received value to anything else, the caller must do this through the `value change` callback:
+a `normalizer callable` changing the received value is not a foregone conclusion. a normalizer may exist simply to ensure that the value is not "bad", and if it is "good", it may leave it alone. however when the time comes that the callable needs to change the received value to anything else, the caller must do this through the `value change` callback: